North Andover official creates Safe Meeting web tool to plan social distancing at events

 NORTH ANDOVER, MASS.
 (WHDH) - A North Andover official has created a web tool for event planners to figure out how many people can fill rooms while still being socially distant.

-Town Moderator Mark DiSalvo, a self-described “math geek,” created the Safe Meeting tool in preparation for eased coronavirus restrictions that will still require people to stay 6 feet apart.
+Town Moderator Mark DiSalvo, a self-described “math geek,” created the Safe Meeting tool in preparation for eased coronavirus restrictions that will still require people to stay six feet apart.

 “Many people have risked their lives for democracy.
 But nobody should risk their lives because of democracy,” DiSalvo said, adding the tool is for all to use.
 “It’s free and available to anybody who can get to a website … please use it.”